twoXes/awesome-structural-bioinformatics/README.md

 A curated list of awesome protein folding frameworks, libraries, software and resources.

  > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [source](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)

-> So let it not look strange if I claim that it is much easier to explain the movement of the giant celestial bodies than to interpret in mechani- cal terms the origination of just a single caterpillar or a tiny grass. - Immanuel Kant, Natural History and the Theory of Heaven, 1755

 ![Simpsons](simpsons.gif)